cscheid/cscheid.net/courses/fal15/cs630/syllabus.md

 * D: 60% to 70%
 * E: 60% or lower

-Requests for incompletes (I) and withdrawal (W) must be made in accordance with university policies which are available at http://catalog.arizona.edu/2015-16/policies/grade.htm.
+Requests for incompletes (I) and withdrawal (W) must be made in accordance with university policies linked above.

 How many points assigned to each activity including relative percentage in relation to final grade